mpaiva/venus/_posts/2023-06-11-data-visualizations-visualize-this-you-could-go-blind-tomorrow.md

 [Accessible prototype](https://nolatin.com/share/child-count-001)

-## Final Testing Stage before designing the interface layout
+## Final step: Testing with users before designing the interface layout

 Before recruiting participants for a usability study, we always test the page with screen readers.
 We pay close attention to how the page navigation works and how the screen reader pronounces the content.